Finistere/antidote/README.rst

 - Maintainability
     - The different kind of dependencies are designed to be easy to track back.
 Finding where a dependency is defined is easy.
-    - Overriding dependencies will raise an exception (no duplicates) and one can freeze the dependency space.
-Once frozen, no new dependencies can be defined.
+    - Overriding dependencies (duplicates) and injecting twice will raise an exception.
+    - Dependencies can be frozen, which blocks any new definitions.
 - Testability
     - `@inject` lets you override any injections by passing explicitly the arguments.
-    - Override dependencies locally within a context manager.
+    - Change dependencies locally within a context manager.
 - Performance
     - Antidote has two implementations: the pure Python one which is the reference and the Cython one which is heavily tuned for fast injection.
 Injection is roughly 10x times faster